Qiskit/qiskit-metapackage/README.md

 # Qiskit

-Qiskit is a software development kit for writing quantum computing experiments, programs, and applications.
+**Qiskit** is an open-source framework for working with noisy intermediate-scale quantum computers (NISQ) at the level of pulses, circuits, and algorithms.

 This is a simple meta-package to install the elements of Qiskit altogether.